 As a proud feminist and champion of women’s worth, I have cultivated strong views around equality and how we should be treated by everyone (not just men).
 Since I could walk and talk, I was part of a family dynamic where women were honoured every day thanks to the best guy I knew, my father.
 My dad treasured my mom, valued her opinions, supported her passions and viewed her as his equal in a generation where that wasn’t the norm.
-My sisters and I didn’t need to be told how we should be treated by a man; we were shown how it’s done.
+We didn’t need to be told how we should be treated by a man, we had a front-row seat to the way it should be.
+Show don’t tell was an important family value.

 The #metoo movement brought about the cultural restructuring of gender roles.
-The calling out phase is over, so it’s time to get on with it.
-If we allow ourselves to be mistreated, that is on us.
-We promote what we permit.
+The calling out phase is over, so it is time we get on with it.
+If we as women choose to be mistreated in life that is on us, we promote what we permit.
+Women power is thriving, just scan the covers of all the most popular magazines lately.
+Women grace most of the covers, oozing power and purpose.

-Throughout my career, most of my coworkers and bosses were men.
+Throughout my career, many of my coworkers and bosses were men.
 I endured plenty of sexually charged inappropriate banter directed at me, but some of my favourite colleagues and bosses were men.
-I had a successful 10-year marriage to a good man who fathered my two sons, but I also experienced a relationship with an abusive narcissist.
+I had a successful 10-year marriage to a good man who fathered my 2 sons but also escaped a brief abusive relationship.
 There is duality in my perspective.

-Coming out of a horrible relationship with a really bad man coincided with the passing of my dad two years ago, so I lost proximity and objectivity.
+Coming out of an abusive relationship coincided with the passing of my dad 3 years ago, so I lost proximity and objectivity.
 We know the difference between a good guy and a bad guy.
 What we tolerate has more to do with our own sense of worthiness.

 - He treats you with respect